tywalch/electrodb/README.md

 **Example 3 - Creating a more filter-friendly version of an attribute without impacting the original attribute:**

 In this example we have an attribute `"descriptionSearch"` which will help our users easily filter for transactions by `"description"`.
 To ensure our filters will not take into account a description's character casing, `descriptionSearch` duplicates the value of `"description"` so it can be used in filters without impacting the original `"description"` value.
 Without ElectroDB's `watch` functionality, to accomplish this you would either have to duplicate this logic or cause permanent modification to the property itself.
-Additionally, the `"descriptionSearch"` attribute returns a value of `undefined` from its getter callback removing it from the item upon retrieval.
+Additionally, the `"descriptionSearch"` attribute has used `hidden:true` to ensure this value will not be presented to the user.

 ```javascript
 {